 Now that your hair is smooth and dry, clip up half your hair to tackle the bottom section first.
 Starting around your face and, taking about 2-inch vertical panels (sections), curl your hair away from your face, leaving the bottom inch or so out of the iron for the undone look.
 Continue this around your head, always curling away from the face, all the way to the middle back of your head.
 Then drop down the top layer of hair and repeat, alternating the direction of the curl to give a more textured look.
 You can watch my Beach Waves tutorial here if you need a visual!

-There you have it, the steps and secrets of how to achieve an in-salon style from the comfort of your own home!
+There you have it, the steps and secrets of how to achieve a salon-like blowout hairstyle from the comfort of your own home!
 And remember, it’s easier for professionals only because we do it every day, all day, so practice, practice, practice.
 Happy hair styling!

 Featured Image via Instagram